garygr2002/Rebalance/README.md

 ### Filing Status

 The filing status begins in column 61, and is 8 characters long.
 Its content is constrained to one of the following strings: "Head", "Joint", "Separate", or "Single".
 Case is not important.
 The filing status characterizes the income tax filing status of the investor.
-The possible values mean, respectively, head-of-household, married-filing-jointly, married-filing-separately, or single.
+The possible values mean, respectively: head-of-household, married-filing-jointly, married-filing-separately, or single.
 The software uses the filing status to determine income tax and capital gains tax, as necessary.

 ### Social Security